tsbinns/tsbinns.github.io/CV.md

       &mdash; Google, Python Software Foundation.
     </h4>
     <p class="CV-desc" style="margin-top: 0;">
       I was awarded this stipend to expand the repertoire of open-source tools for analysing effective connectivity in electrophysiological data in the <a href="https://github.com/mne-tools/mne-python">MNE-Python</a> ecosystem.
-This will include the development of a new decoding module in <a href="https://github.com/mne-tools/mne-connectivity">MNE-Connectivity</a> for the real-time, data-driven analysis of high-dimensional data, as well as the addition of statistical tools to distinguish genuine interactions from background noise.
+This included the development of a new decoding module in <a href="https://github.com/mne-tools/mne-connectivity">MNE-Connectivity</a> for the real-time, data-driven analysis of high-dimensional data, as well as the addition of statistical tools to distinguish genuine interactions from background noise.
 Project details <a href="https://summerofcode.withgoogle.com/programs/2024/projects/QptYlp9M">here</a>.
     </p>

   <h3 class="CV-header"><a id="ReTune_Poster_Prize" class="section-ID">10/2023</a></h3>